Skyward

 optimizer = torch.optim.Adam(model.parameters())

-for batch in data:
+for batch, targets in data:

 loss = nn.functional.cross_entropy(model(batch.cuda()), targets.cuda())